ess-dmsc/graylog-logger/README.md

 * Completely removed the dependency on boost for unit testing.
 * Switched out the networking code for code using ASIO.
 * Updated to CMake code to use modern CMake features.
-* Switched to using the LLVM coding standard. **This has changed the interface, you might have to update function names.**
+* Moved towards using the LLVM coding standard. **This has changed the interface, you might have to update your code.**
 * Switched to using the JSONForModernCPP library.
 This library is not included in the repository.
 * Added the `Info` severity level which is exactly the same as the `Informational` severity level.
 * Updated the CI-code (Jenkins) to build the library on more (modern) operating systems.